OskarBollner/Phys-cube/README.md

 # Phys-cube
-A simple engine for hard body physics.
+A simple engine for physics.